pipebots/sprintBotBLEControl/Documentation.md

 ## Sprint 2
 - Add Sprint 2 briefing document here
-Sprint 2 was a 4 week long hardware focused sprint starting with a 2 day meeting at ICAIR and ending with a single day and
+Sprint 2 was a 4 week long (26th Feb - 24th March) hardware focused sprint starting with a 2 day meeting and ending with a single day integration push, both at ICAIR.
+Due to the Covid-19 pandemic the end of the s

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_